-In this article we’re heading towards Lake Michigan to highlight 5 of the best jazz clubs in Chicago, Illinois – but not before diving into the history of the music in one of America’s largest cities.
+In this article we’re heading towards Lake Michigan to highlight some of the best jazz clubs in Chicago, Illinois – but not before diving into the history of the music in one of America’s largest cities.

 If you’re reading up on the history of jazz, Chicago is going to appear pretty quickly, starting with a long line of New Orleans greats who migrated to the city, forming a melting pot of jazz and blues music.

 The music coming out of the city originally became known for combining the Dixieland and Mississippi Delta styles with heavy guitar and bass, with its south side becoming a hub for jazz clubs in Chicago – something that continues, to some extent, to this day.

 Perhaps marking its importance on the American scene, the city was the birthplace in 1934 of Downbeat Magazine, one of the most well-known jazz magazines in the world even now.

 Its reputation for turning out some of the best jazz musicians in history continued throughout the following decades, with a whole host of names including (to name just a few) Gene Krupa, Anthony Braxton, Ramsey Lewis, Johnny Griffin, Herbie Hancock and Mel Tormé.

 All that to say: the Chicago jazz scene is not only historically important, but also a key city by modern standards too.

 Chicago is incredibly well-situated for touring musicians, being within driving distance of a whole bunch of other important media cities including St Louis, Detroit, Milwaukee, Indianapolis, Cincinnati…

 So with that in mind, here’s our run-down of 5 of the best jazz clubs in Chicago for you to check out…

 Rumoured to be the oldest jazz club in America, the original incarnation of The Green Mill opened in 1907 and, in the years following, welcomed the likes of Billie Holiday and Benny Goodman.